Tino Casal: Death

-Tino Casal died on 22 September 1991 in a car accident, aged 41.
-Casal and other three people were at a nightclub after they have had a dinner and went to Tino's house in order to bring microphones with them to a recording studio they wished to visit in Pozuelo, when, due to the rain, the driver of the Opel Corsa lost control of the car and crashed violently into a lamp post after sliding down through muddy soil.
+Tino Casal died on 22 September 1991 in a car accident in Madrid, aged 41.
+Casal and other three people were at a nightclub after they had had a dinner and went to Tino's house in order to bring microphones with them to a recording studio they wished to visit in Pozuelo, when heavy rain caused the driver of the Opel Corsa to lose control of the car, which crashed into a lamp post after sliding down through muddy soil.
 Casal was sitting in the passenger seat without fastening his seatbelt and was the only fatality.
 He died while flying on the emergency helicopter which had been sent to the scene.
 Unsurprisingly, the news was a huge shock to the Spanish music industry.
 A year later, EMI paid a posthumous tribute to Casal, by re-releasing the compilation album.
 Etiqueta Negra.
 Other artists, such as Alaska, Marta Sánchez and Stravaganzza have since covered and sampled his songs.